Top productivity resources on the Internet

 Thomas makes content about productivity that can help you whether you are in school, university, or work.
 He covers a variety of topics related to productivity, from effective studying and dealing with procrastination, to ways to improve your writing and how to resist people manipulating you.

 Amy is a Youtuber that is known for her videos about time management, calendar blocking, and morning routines that involve waking up super early in the morning.
 On her channel, you can learn what morning pages are and why they are important, how to actually wake up early, and how to calendar-block, among many other things.
 If you are a true morning lark and tend to wake up at 5 A.M., then this channel is definitely for you!

 Aileen, a girl behind the Lavendaire Youtube channel, makes videos on personal growth and productivity, intending to help her viewers create their dream life.
 Other than productivity content, she creates videos about journaling, self-love, psychology, as well as lifestyle content.
 At the end of each month, she does a monthly “reflection” and monthly planning to see how she did in the past and plan her next month so as to help her subscribers successfully do the same.

-Matt is a productivity Youtuber, filmmaker, and a minimalist.
+Matt is a productivity YouTuber, filmmaker, and minimalist.
 He also does (and films) 30-day experiments, such as quitting social media, taking cold showers, or meditating for 1 hour for 30 days.
 What I like about his content is that not only are the videos themselves interesting to watch, but also aesthetically pleasing and practical due to the amazing productivity hacks that he often shares.

 Gillian’s channel covers the topics of starting your business, entrepreneurship, making money, and motivation.
 Her goal is to teach aspiring entrepreneurs how to start and grow profitable businesses that allow them to work from home.